-However, current research does not show a strong link between dairy fat intake and heart disease.
-In fact, emerging research suggests that eating saturated fat may help protect against heart disease (
+However, current research does not always show a strong link between dairy fat intake and heart disease.
+Some emerging research suggests that eating saturated fat may help protect against heart disease (

 Heavy whipping cream also contains choline and vitamins A, D, E, and K, all of which play vital roles in your health.